-Consider how much time will be spent in the RV, as this will determine how important the durability of the mattress will be.
+Consider how much time you’ll spend in your RV, as this will determine how important the durability of your mattress will be.
 How often a mattress is used affects its lifespan.
-Those who use the RV as a primary residence and those who travel in it the majority of the year will want to invest in a durable mattress.
-A durable mattress will be able to withstand the elements, especially in an RV that is not weather-tight.
+If you use the RV as a primary residence and travel during the majority of the year, you will want to invest in a durable mattress that can withstand the elements.
+This is especially important if your RV is not weather-tight.

-How many mattresses the RV needs should be taken into consideration.
+How many mattresses your RV needs should be taken into consideration.
 Some RVs only have one sleeping area, while others have bunks or multiple beds.
 Solo travelers and those who share a bed may be able to invest in a more expensive mattress.
-Those replacing multiple mattresses in an RV might need to budget accordingly, especially when buying them all at once.
+If you’re replacing multiple mattresses in an RV, we recommend creating a budget beforehand – especially if you plan to buy all of the mattresses at once.

 Many RVs come with a mattress already in place.
-For pull-out beds and mattresses that cannot be removed or easily placed, a mattress topper is worth considering.
-A mattress topper is an affordable way to customize the existing mattress.
+For pull-out beds and mattresses that cannot be removed or easily placed, a mattress topper to provide extra cushioning is worth considering.
+A topper is an affordable way to customize the existing mattress.
 It acts as an additional comfort layer that changes the firmness and feel of the mattress.
 These are often made of latex, foam, down, or wool.
 Keep in mind that a topper will add height to the mattress profile.